isomerpages/govtech-gobusiness-main/_eservices-guides/guides-for-businesses.md

       margin-left: 8px;">
   New!
   </span>
-  <br>For business owners to check their premises are currently approved for their intended use.
+  <br>For business owners to check if their premises are currently approved for their intended use. -->
 <!--  puc_launch: to add--^ -->
 - [e-Adviser for Starting a Business](https://eadviser.gobusiness.gov.sg/startabusiness?src=eservices_guidesforbiz){:target="_blank"}
   <br>For aspiring business owners to find out the next steps to start and register a business.